fuzziqersoftware/sharedstructures/README.md

 There's a lot to do here.
 - Use a more efficient locking strategy.
 Currently we use spinlocks.
-- Figure out some way to deal with zombie processes holding locks.
 - Make hash tables always consistent for crash recovery.
 - Make hash tables support more hash functions.
 - Make hash tables support dynamic expansion (rehashing).